 4th US aid worker with Ebola arrives in Atlanta

-Mehta did not say which, if any, drugs would be used on the latest patient.
-Brantly and Writebol were the first to get the experimental drug ZMapp, but the supply is gone.
-Both credited the drug with helping their recovery, though there is no way to know its effects.
+Brantly and Writebol were given the experimental drug ZMapp.
+Both credited the drug with helping their recovery, but there is no way to know its effects.
 Sacra is being treated with a different experimental drug.
 His doctors have refused to name it but say they’ve been consulting with experts on Ebola.

-Once a new batch of ZMapp is ready, it needs basic tests before it can be tried again, officials have said.
+Once a new batch is ready, it still needs basic tests before it can be tried again, officials have said.